adegard/Formula_Updater/README.md

 # Formula_Updater Addon

 ## Overview
-The **GSHEET Formula Beautifier** is a Google Sheets add-on that enhances the readability of formulas by displaying them in a multi-line format with added comments.
+The **GSHEET Formula Updater** is a Google Sheets add-on that enhances the readability of formulas by displaying them in a multi-line format with added comments.
 This helps users better understand and debug complex formulas.

 </br>
 <img src="https://github.com/adegard/Formula_Updater/blob/main/Immagine 2025-06-09 141420.jpg"  align="center">